A Huge S&P 500 Winning Streak Is On The Line Right Now...

-If the S&P 500 closes up again Tuesday, the win streak will extend to nine days (which also happened in November 2004).
+If the S&P 500 closes up today – it’s currently trading around 0.1 per cent lower on the session – the win streak will extend to nine days (which also happened in November 2004).
 The S&P 500 has had 40 such nine-day win streaks since 1928.

 One has to go all the way back to September 1995 to find a streak of consecutive gains longer than nine days.
 That has only happened 22 times since 1928.